keptn/lifecycle-toolkit/docs/content/en/docs/intro-klt.md

 For many installations, this provides the functionality they need with much less complexity than the Keptn LTS project.

-Keptn LTS is a fully-incubated, LTS release that can deploy applications on platforms other than Kubernetes and currently offers some functionality that KLT does not such as the abiity to accomodate complex scoring algorithms for SLO evaluations and the ability to implement remediations (self-healing) for problems discovered on the production site.
+Keptn LTS is a fully-incubated, long-term support release that can deploy applications on platforms other than Kubernetes and currently offers functionality that KLT does not currently have such as the abiity to accomodate complex scoring algorithms for SLO evaluations and the ability to implement remediations (self-healing) for problems discovered on the production site.
-Keptn LTS can also be more difficult to set up and maintain thank the Keptn Lifecycle Toolkit.
+Keptn LTS can also be more difficult to set up and maintain than the Keptn Lifecycle Toolkit.

 In a December 2022 Keptn Community meeting, we discussed the differences and similarities